brian-smith-tcril/openedx-atlas/README.rst

   repository: <organization-name>/<repository-name>

-Atlas can also use a configuration file in a different path using the `--config` flag after `atlas`: `atlas --config pull`.
+Atlas can also use a configuration file in a different path using the `--config` flag after `atlas`: `atlas --config yourconfig.yaml pull`.

-Atlas can also be used without a configuration file by using the flags below after `atlas pull`.
+The following flags can be used to override the values from the loaded config file

 `-b` or `--branch`
 `-r` or `--repository`